tontonsb/blog/src/posts/undefined-pennant.md

 That's just noise and mess.
 In your database and in your feature management panel.
 We just wanted to have eight entries for the selected users, no point to store negatives.
-Is Pennant even the right tool for feature flags like that?
+You might start having doubts whether Pennant is fit for such feature flags at all.

 ## Undefined features